メインコンテンツまでスキップ

 Bundled MinIO (Default)

-By default, the Eggplant DAI Helm chart deploys MinIO as a sub-chart with a random root-user and root-password.
+By default, the Eggplant DAI Helm chart deploys MinIO as a sub-chart with the root-user and root-password configured in the helm values (as per the create-custom-values-file section).

-You can override these random values by providing an existing secret.
+If you would prefer to not set these within the values, provide them as an existing secret.
 First, prepare an existing secret with credentials in:

 apiVersion: v1